West Berlin

-West Berlin (Berlin (West) or West-Berlin, [ˈvɛstbɛʁˌliːn]) was a political enclave which comprised the western part of Berlin during the years of the Cold War.
+West Berlin (Berlin (West) or West-Berlin, [ˈvɛstbɛʁˌliːn]) was a political enclave which comprised the western part of Berlin from 1948 until 1990, during the Cold War.
 Although West Berlin was de jure not part of West Germany, lacked any sovereignty, and was under military occupation until German reunification in 1990, the territory was claimed by the Federal Republic of Germany (FRG).
 The legality of this claim was contested by the Soviet Union and other Eastern Bloc countries, although West Berlin de facto aligned itself politically with the FRG from May 1949, was thereafter directly or indirectly represented in its federal institutions, and most of its residents were citizens of the FRG.

-West Berlin was formally controlled by the Western Allies and entirely surrounded by Soviet-controlled East Berlin and East Germany.
-West Berlin had great symbolic significance during the Cold War, as it was widely considered by westerners an "island of freedom".
-It was heavily subsidised by West Germany as a "showcase of the West".
+West Berlin was formally controlled by the Western Allies and entirely surrounded by East Berlin and East Germany.
+West Berlin had great symbolic significance during the Cold War, as it was widely considered by westerners an "island of freedom."
+It was heavily subsidized by West Germany as a "showcase of the West."
 A wealthy city, West Berlin was noted for its distinctly cosmopolitan character, and as a centre of education, research and culture.
 With about two million inhabitants, West Berlin had the largest population of any city in Germany during the Cold War era.

-West Berlin was 100 mi east and north of the Inner German border and only accessible by land from West Germany by narrow rail and highway corridors.
+West Berlin was 100 mi east and north of the inner German border and only accessible by land from West Germany by narrow rail and highway corridors.
 It consisted of the American, British, and French occupation sectors established in 1945.
-The Berlin Wall, built in 1961, physically separated West Berlin from its East Berlin and East German surroundings until it fell in 1989.
-On 3 October 1990, the day Germany was officially reunified, East and West Berlin formally reunited, joined the Federal Republic as a city-state and, eventually, once again became the capital of Germany.
+The Berlin Wall, built in 1961, physically separated West Berlin from both the eastern half of the city and its hinterland in Brandenburg, until it fell in 1989.
+On 3 October 1990, the day Germany was officially reunified, East and West Berlin united, joined the Federal Republic as a Stadtstaat (city-state) and eventually became the capital of Germany again.